travigd/documentation/introduction/index.md

 *An event is something that has happened in the past.*

 All events should be represented as verbs in the past tense such as CustomerRelocated, CargoShipped, or InventoryLossageRecorded.
-For those who speak French, it should be in Passé Composé - they are things that have completed in the past.
+For those who speak French, it should be in Passé Composé.
+They are things that have completed in the past.

-There are interesting examples in the English language where it is tempting to use nouns as opposed to verbs in the past tense, for "Earthquake" or "Capsize", as a congressman recently worried about Guam.
-Avoid the temptation to use names like this; instead stick with the usage of verbs in the past tense when creating Domain Events.
+There are interesting examples in the English language where it is tempting to use nouns as opposed to verbs in the past tense, for “Earthquake” or “Capsize”, as a congressman recently worried about Guam.
+Avoid the temptation to use names like this.
+Instead stick with the usage of verbs in the past tense when creating Domain Events.

 It is absolutely imperative that events always be verbs in the past tense, as they are part of the Ubiquitous Language, if a Domain Driven Design approach is being taken.
-Consider the differences in the Ubiquitous Language when we discuss the side effects from relocating a customer - the event makes the concept explicit where as previously the changes that would occur within an aggregate or between multiple aggregates were left as an implicit concept that needed to be explored and defined.
+Consider the differences in the Ubiquitous Language when we discuss the side effects from relocating a customer.
+The event makes the concept explicit where as previously the changes that would occur within an aggregate or between multiple aggregates were left as an implicit concept that needed to be explored and defined.

 As an example, in most systems the fact that a side effect occurred is simply found by a tool such as Hibernate or Entity Framework.
 If there is a change to the side effects of a use case, it is an implicit concept.
-The introduction of the event makes the concept explicit and part of the Ubiquitous Language; relocating a customer does not just change some stuff - relocating a customer produces a <code>CustomerRelocatedEvent</code> which is explicitly defined within the language.
+The introduction of the event makes the concept explicit and part of the Ubiquitous Language.
+Relocating a customer does not just change some stuff; relocating a customer produces a `CustomerRelocatedEvent` which is explicitly defined within the language.

 In terms of code, an event is simply a data holding structure such as this: